-All over the world, and throughout history, music has been a vital part of effecting social and political change.
-At times the powers-that-be resist that change by oppressing the arts and the artists.
+All over the world and throughout history, music has been a vital part of affecting social and political change.
+At times the powers-that-be resists that change by oppressing the arts and the artists.
 Can music bring about social and political change?
 How has music shaped politics historically and today?
-Maria Armoudian discusses these questions with Professors Mark LeVine, Josh Kun and Richard Flacks.
+Maria Armoudian discusses these questions with Mark LeVine, Josh Kun, and Richard Flacks.

-Mark LeVine is a professor of Middle Eastern History at the University of California Irvine.
-His publications include Heavy Metal Islam: Rock, Resistance, and the Struggle for the Soul of Islam.
+Mark LeVine is a Professor of Middle Eastern History at the University of California Irvine.
+He is an expert in Middle East history and culture, and his publications include Heavy Metal Islam: Rock, Resistance, and the Struggle for the Soul of Islam.

-Josh Kun is a professor of Communication and Journalism at the University of Southern California.
-His publications include Audiotopia: Music, Race, and America.
+Josh Kun is an Associate Professor of Communication at the University of Southern California.
+He is an expert in popular music, race, and ethnicity, and his publications include Audiotopia: Music, Race, and America.

-Richard Flacks is a professor of Sociology at the University of California, Santa Barbara.
-His publications include Playing for Change: Music and Musicians in the Service of Social Movements.
+Richard Flacks is a Professor of Sociology at the University of California, Santa Barbara.
+He is a sociologist, and his publications include Playing for Change: Music and Musicians in the Service of Social Movements.

 This interview originally aired on the Scholars’ Circle.
 To access our archive of episodes and download this interview, click here.